Belfast Battalion Camp

 The story in more detail.

-The first ever Boys’ Brigade Camp in Ireland was organised by the 1st Belfast in 1892 at Killough, Co Down, in a large granary kindly lent by Lord Bangor.
-A good contingent from the 12th Belfast (St Thomas’ Parish Church) and a few Boys from the 9th Belfast were also present.
-The Camp Party numbered between 50 and 60.
-The charge to Boys was nine shillings per head and to Officers one pound per head.
-Generous subscriptions from friends meant that the total cost of the Camp (£75 13s 8d) was met.
+Boys were charged nine shillings per head and Officers one pound per head, with subscriptions from friends meaning the total cost of the Camp (£75 13s 8d) was met.
 Although not ‘camping under canvas’ the grain store was not inappropriate as a starting point as thus was sown the seed of BB camping in Ireland.
-At intervals and until 1903 the 1st Belfast organised further joint Camps at Killough with neighbouring Companies, namely the 6th, 9th, 12th and 20th Belfast.
+The 1st Belfast organised further joint Camps at intervals until 1903, taking place at Killough with neighbouring Companies, namely the 6th, 9th, 12th and 20th Belfast.

-From 1924, the Belfast Battalion Camp was held at Ganaway which had been purchased specifically for the use of the annual Battalion Camp.
-The popularity of the Ganaway Camp increased as each year succeeded and in the mid-1930’s an attendance of more than 1,000 in all ranks was recorded.
+From 1924 camps took place at Ganaway, purchased specifically for the use of the annual Camp.
+The popularity of the Ganaway Camp increased every year, reaching its peak attendance of more than 1,000 across all ranks in the 1930s.
 Moving 1,000 Boys and Officers from Belfast to the Ards Peninsula was a logistic task of its own.
-Boys would muster at various points in Belfast and make their way to the train station to board the Belfast and County Down Railway train that would take them on their journey to Donaghadee.
-Whilst the luggage was loaded onto lorries, Boys would form up and parade through Donaghadee towards Millisle where they would stop for refreshments.
-Stories are told of how the roads would be lined with onlookers watching The Boys’ Brigade pass by with women providing water and lemonade for the weary marchers along the way.
-From Millisle, they would continue the march onto Ganaway
+The Boys would assemble at various points across Belfast, then make their way to a local train station to board the Belfast and County Down Railway train that would take them on their journey to Donaghadee, the first rest stop of the journey.

 Belfast Battalion Camp 1924